 The agricultural sector is key in order to address poverty within the province of KwaZulu-Natal since most of the areas are currently experiencing high levels of poverty, more specifically within rural areas.
 The agricultural sector's contribution towards the provincial economy is minimal, but has the potential to increase if its full potential is realised.
 The commercial agricultural sector is the major employer within major municipalities and forms the economic anchor of such municipalities.
 Subsistence agriculture is regarded as the most important source of sustainance for a majority of rural households.
 The challenge towards reducing unemployment and poverty may be addressed through the transformation of commercial agriculture and improve the linkages between the first economy commercial agriculture and the second economy subsistence agriculture in order to develop subsistance agriculture into small-scale commercial agriculture.
 The Agrarian Reform coupled with effective Land Reform are identified as key instruments towards achieving agricultural development.
 According to the map above, Mkhambathini has been identified by the KZN PGDS as having high agricultural potential.
-The implications thereof to local government is the need to develop strategies towards developing agricultural potential within Mkhambathini, with emphasis being placed on the need to release concealed potential which mostly exists in the Ingonyama Trust Lands, and support of the land reform initiatives in the potential of the Ingonyama Trust Land through improved communication and alignment of local government initiatives with those of the Tribal Authority.
+The implications thereof to local government is the need to develop strategies towards developing agricultural potential within Mkhambathini, with emphasis being placed on the need to release concealed potential which mostly exists in the Ingonyama Trust Lands, and support of the land reform initiatives in the KZN province.
+The agricultural potential may further be boosted through unleashing the potential of the Ingonyama Trust Land through improved communication and alignment of local government initiatives with those of the Tribal Authority.

 2.3.2.
-THE STATE OF THE PROVINCE ADDRESS (SOPA) - 2017
+THE STATE OF THE PROVINCE ADDRESS (SOPA) - 2016